ewolff/microservice-istio/HOW-TO-RUN.md

 ## Build the Docker images

+This step is optional if you use Minikube.
+You can skip this part and proceed to "Run the Containers".

 * The example is implemented in Java.
 See https://www.java.com/en/download/help/download_options.xml about how to download Java.
 The